ubirch/ubirch-event-log/event-log-verification-service/README.md

 # Verification Workflow

-This diagram shows the 4 types of verifications that are currently supported.
+This diagram shows the 4 verification types that are currently supported.

 ![Verification](../.images/Verification.svg)